St. Philip Neri

 - When he was young, St. Philip Neri was called “Pippo buono” or “good little Phil”.
 This was because he was a cheerful and attractive lad, popular with all who knew him.

-- In 1544, on the eve of Pentecost, St. Philip Neri saw what appeared to be a globe of fire which entered his mouth, causing him to feel his heart dilate.
+- In 1544, on the eve of Pentecost, St. Philip Neri saw what appeared to be a globe of fire that entered his mouth, causing him to feel his heart dilate.
 Philip was engulfed with divine love that caused him to scream out, “Enough, enough, Lord, I can bear no more.”
 Philip then discovered a swelling over his heart, though it caused him no pain.

 - St. Philip Neri once shaved half his beard just to bring smiles to children.